Impressive Germany Sweep Past Chile In Davis Cup - UrduPoint

 The match between Australia's Alexei Popyrin and 34th-ranked Tomas Machac lasted barely five minutes.

-Machac who retired hurt against Carlos Alcaraz in the opening match, took the court with his calf strapped and retired after losing his first game.
+Machac who retired hurt against Carlos Alcaraz in the opening match, took the court with his calf strapped and retired after losing he first game.

+"It was for sure my worst day as captain," said Czech Republic's Jaroslav Navratil.

+"Thinking all last night who we are next day putting in singles, it was not easy.
+I was sleeping just three hours.
+But that was the situation, a hard situation for us.

 Matthew Ebden and Max Purcell then brushed past Jakub Mensik and Adam Pavlasek 6-4, 6-2 in the doubles to seal a resounding 3-0 win for the Australians who top the group ahead of Spain, who are led by Carlos Alcaraz.